 Here are some factors that could be preventing the machine from making ice.

 - Compressor not running – There are a couple of reasons that keep the unit’s compressor from running.
 A bad contactor or coil might need to replaced, or it could be a broken compressor or starter components.
-Replace these parts or the entire compressor assembly.
+Have an authorized technician replace these parts or the entire compressor assembly.

-- Low suction pressure – Since this requires the handling of refrigerant, make sure it’s looked at and repaired by a certified technician.
+- Low suction pressure – Since this requires the handling of refrigerant, make sure it’s looked at and repaired by an authorized technician.

 - Dirty condenser – An unclean condenser can increase pressure head and effect air flow, lowering production of ice.